 Pool Plan Reviews

-At least thirty days prior to the construction, enlarging, remodeling, or modification of a public or semi-public swimming area or related facilities, the plans and specifications complete with piping layout, equipment, and mechanical specifications along with design calculations must be submitted to the health department for review and recommendations.
-A complete set of swimming pool plans, the plan review form and $120 plan review fee can be submitted to our Environmental Health Office.
-Pool plan reviews are not required for private pools.
+At least thirty days prior to the construction, enlarging, remodeling, or modification of a public or semi-public swimming area or related facilities, the plans and specifications, complete with piping layout, equipment, and mechanical specifications, along with design calculations, must be submitted to the health department for review and recommendations.
+A complete set of swimming pool plans, the plan review form and $120 plan review fee can be submitted to our Environmental Health Office, 7190 Colorado Blvd., Ste.
+200, Commerce City, CO 80022.